nirewen/apkcombo-downloader/README.md

 ## 👨‍💻 Projects to checkout

 1. 📦 [**APKMD**](https://github.com/tanishqmanuja/apkmirror-downloader/) by [**tanishqmanuja**](https://github.com/tanishqmanuja) \
-   Download apps from APKCombo with ease.
+   Download apps from APKMirror with ease.
 (Forked to create this project)

 2. 📦 [**gh-apkmirror-dl**](https://github.com/Yakov5776/gh-apkmirror-dl) by [**Yakov**](https://github.com/Yakov5776) \
    A GitHub Action to download APKs from Apkmirror